 (Sahih Al-Bukhari & Muslim)

 There are also other sunnah prayers like Rawatib (the sunnah prayers performed before or after the five obligatory prayers), Dhuha, Witr or the night prayers particularly being Qiyamullail and Tahajjud.
-You can learn more on how to perform these prayers via the latest Ramadan 2021 e-booklet guide by the Office of the Mufti.
+You can learn more about how to perform these prayers via the Ramadan e-booklet guide by the Office of the Mufti.
 Let’s start to increase these prayers now and while at it, hope that we will even attain Lailatul Qadar which is better than a thousand months!

 وَإِذَا سَأَلَكَ عِبَادِي عَنِّي فَإِنِّي قَرِيبٌ أُجِيبُ دَعْوَةَ الدَّاعِ إِذَا دَعَانِ ۖ فَلْيَسْتَجِيبُوا لِي وَلْيُؤْمِنُوا بِي لَعَلَّهُمْ يَرْشُدُونَ